Russia–Ukraine gas disputes: Dispute of 2008–2009

 There were also accusations of illegal diversion of natural gas by Ukraine; however, these accusations were not confirmed.
 The issue of technical gas used to fuel compressor stations and to maintain gas pressure in the pipeline network remained unclear.
 Some sources asserted that the responsibility for providing the technical gas falls to Ukraine, while others say that this is the responsibility of Gazprom.

 There were several theories as to alleged political motives behind the gas disputes, including Russia exerting pressure on Ukrainian politicians or attempting to subvert EU and NATO expansions to include Ukraine.
 Others suggested that Ukraine's actions were being orchestrated by the United States.
 Both sides tried to win sympathy for their arguments fighting a PR war.

 In August 2009, it was agreed that loans worth $1.7 billion would be given to Ukraine to help it provide stable supplies of Russian gas to Europe by the International Monetary Fund, the World Bank, and the European Bank for Reconstruction and Development, in return for reforms in Ukraine's gas sector.

-On 28 December 2009, the Slovakian government announced that Russia warned it would stop oil supplies to Slovakia, Hungary, and the Czech Republic over a transit price dispute with Ukraine.
+On 28 December 2009, the Slovak government announced that Russia warned it would stop oil supplies to Slovakia, Hungary, and the Czech Republic over a transit price dispute with Ukraine.
 However, the next day, Ukraine's Naftohaz issued a statement confirming that Russia agreed to a 30% increase in the transit fees through Ukraine.
 The alleged rise in the tariff would be from $7.8 to $9.50 (or €6.6) per tonne of oil going through Ukraine in 2010.
 Additionally, unlike previous payments, new payments would be made in Euros as this was one of Ukraine's demands.
 Russia and Ukraine also agreed on the volume of oil to be transported through Ukraine.
 The overall amount of oil to be transported to Slovakia, Czech Republic, and Hungary through Ukraine in 2010 will be 15 million tonnes—a decrease from 17.1 million tonnes in 2008.